 An optionee realizes no taxable income by reason of the grant of a nonstatutory option.
 Subject to insider trading restrictions upon exercise of the option, an optionee realizes compensation taxable as ordinary income in the amount of the excess of the fair market value of the stock over the option price on the date of exercise.
-Upon the sale of stock acquired pursuant to the exercise of an option, an optionee realizes either a capital gain or a capital loss based upon the difference between his selling price and the fair market value of the stock on the date of exerthe date of sale.
+Upon the sale of stock acquired pursuant to the exercise of an option, an optionee realizes either a capital gain or a capital loss based upon the difference between his selling price and the fair market value of the stock on the date of exercise.
+Such capital gain or loss, as the case may be, will be either short term or long term depending on the period elapsed between the date of exercise and the date of sale.
 In those instances where the employee receives compensation taxable as ordinary income, the Company or a subsidiary (except for certain foreign subsidiaries) will generally be entitled to a Federal income tax deduction in the amount of such compensation.
 An employee will not recognize gain on previously owned shares of the Company's Capital Stock if he exercises an option and transfers such shares to the Company in payment of the option price.
-Taxes payable by an optionee or awardee on exercise of an option or removal of restrictions on an award may be paid in cash, surrender of shares, or withholding of shares of Capital Stock as the Incentive Committee shall determine.
+Taxes payable by an optionee or awardee on exercise of an option or removal of restrictions on an award may be paid in cash, surrender of shares, or withholding of shares of Capital Stock as the Incentive Committee shall